tomicapretto/density_estimation/README.md

 ```
 # install.packages("shiny")
-shiny::runGitHub("density_estimation", username = "tomicapretto", subdir = "simulation/R/app/")
+shiny::runGitHub("density_estimation", username = "tomicapretto", subdir = "R/app/")
 ```

-A good place to start once you're running the application is the **About**.
+A good place to start once you're running the application is the **About** tab.